 What if I have to change or cancel and appointment?

-You can change or cancel and appointment within 24 hours before the appointment time.
-Failure to do so will result in being charged the full fee for your appointment.
+Your appointment time has been reserved exclusively for you.
+You can re-schedule or cancel your appointment a minimum of 24 hours prior to the appointment time.
+Failure to provide at least 24 hours’ notice will result in the full fee being charged.

 Do you provide in-home treatments?

 I can often provide in-home treatments, depending on your location.
 Fees for in-home treatments vary.
 Please contact me for details.